 Humectants - Molecules that are able to attract, bind and draw water to skin's surface, supporting our skin barrier's function and helping with overall moisture retention.

 The most common Humectant is Hyaluronic Acid which is able to hold 1,000 times it's weight in water.
 Humectants are found in water-based serums.
-You may be using humectants without realizing.
+You're probably using humectants without even realizing.

 Emollients - Lipid-based formulas that feed the outermost layers of skin and soothe, soften and repair the skin's barrier to prevent water loss.